George has recently been ranked as a ‘leading junior’ by Legal 500.

 Krell v Goldswain and Ors (Unrep.)

-George acted for a Defendant on an ongoing dispute arising from the collapse of a building.
+George acted for a Defendant on an ongoing dispute arising from the collapse of a residential home in London.
+The case has involved proceedings in the High Court and Tribunals.

 L.A.G Estates Limited v Khasru (LON/00AC/LSC/2018/0182 and LON/00AC/LBC/2018/0035)